 Any unsaved data cannot be recovered.
 Please save frequently.

 Can I send my form to others?

 Yes, you can forward the link to your unique online form to others.

-Please email any amendments to firstname.lastname@example.org and quote your reference number contained in the same email as the link to your online form.
+Please email any amendments to email@example.com quoting your reference number given in the email you received containing the link to your online form.

 Our assessors may contact you if they have any queries about your application or organisation.
 Please answer their questions promptly by the assessor’s deadline or your application may not be able to proceed to panel.

 We were awarded a grant, when will we receive it?

 Grant award payments are paid directly into your organisation’s bank account shortly after you receive your award letter.

 We’ve received some money in our bank account, but we don’t know what it refers to?